 Does Hong Kong have a licensing or authorisation system in place?

-Yes.
-The Secretary of Security may grant a licence to authorise activities that would otherwise contravene the United Nations (Anti-Terrorism Measures) Ordinance.
+Yes, the Secretary of Security may grant a license to authorise activities that would otherwise contravene the United Nations (Anti-Terrorism Measures) Ordinance.
 The Ministry of Foreign Affairs of the People’s Republic of China can instruct the Chief Executive of Hong Kong to cease implementation of sanctions, modify sanctions or replace sanctions.

 What are the consequences for a breach of sanctions in Hong Kong?

-Contravention or breach shall be punishable on summary conviction by a fine not exceeding HKD 500,000 and imprisonment for up to 2 years or, on conviction on indictment, by an unlimited fine and imprisonment for up to 7 years.
+Contravention of sanctions under the United Nations Sanctions Ordinance shall be punishable on summary conviction by a fine not exceeding HKD500,000 and imprisonment for a term not exceeding two years, or on conviction on indictment by an unlimited fine and imprisonment for a term not exceeding seven years.

 Who are the relevant regulators in Hong Kong and what are their contact details?

 The Commerce and Economic Development Bureau has overall responsibility for implementing the United Nations Sanctions.

 Commerce and Economic Development Bureau (Commerce, Industry and Tourism Branch)